Blacksmoke16/oq/README.md

 File.open("./out.yml", "w") do |file|
   # Process the data using our custom input and output IOs.
   # The first argument represents the input arguments;
-  # i.g. the filter and/or any other arguments that should be passed to `jq`.
+  # i.e. the filter and/or any other arguments that should be passed to `jq`.
   processor.process ["."], input: input_io, output: file
 end
 ```